2025-2026 University Catalog

 Advancement to Candidacy

-Students in this concentration must take 13 units of required core courses in Linguistics, six (6) units of required core courses in TESOL/Applied Linguistics, six (6) units of prescribed electives, 3-6 units of electives (depending on prior experience), and complete a culminating experience (3 units), choosing either Plan A thesis (LING 799) or Plan B (written comprehensive exam and an additional elective).
-Students with no prior experience in teaching ESL must take LING 740 (Internship) as an elective.
+Students in this concentration must take 13 units of required core courses in Linguistics, six (6) units of required core courses in TESOL/Applied Linguistics, six (6) units of prescribed electives, three (3) units of electives, and complete a culminating experience (3 units), choosing either Plan A thesis (LING 799) or Plan B (written comprehensive exam and a course selected in consultation with the Graduate Advisor).
+Students with no prior experience in teaching ESL must take LING 740 (Internship) as their elective.
 Contact the Graduate Advisor for details.
 Required Linguistics Core Courses (13 units)

 And one course from the following: